- 3 Min Read

 How To (Safely) Get More Power Out Of Your Volvo V70R

-Modifying a car, whether it be for better power, handling, reliability or even fuel economy, comes with compromises.
+Modifying a Volvo, whether it be for better power, handling, reliability, or even fuel economy comes with compromises.
 Usually, if you increase one, you decrease the other.
 For example, better fuel economy might mean a smaller engine with less power.
-More power might mean less reliability, and vice versa...
+More power might mean less reliability and vice versa—Or does it?

-...Or does it?

-Here's my take on how to increase power in a Volvo V70R without sacrificing reliability.
+Here's my take on how to increase power in a Volvo V70R without sacrificing the well-known Volvo reliability.

 Stage 0 First

 In my last article, I outlined how to go "Stage 0" with a Volvo V70R.
-This is crucial to do first before you start modding, because it'll ensure your car is at peak baseline performance prior to moving on to any sort of enhancements.
-With all of the stage 0 refreshes completed, you'll have a stable platform to build on.
-No sense adding power to a car that can't reliably handle it.
+This is crucial to do first before you start modding because it'll ensure your car is at peak baseline performance before moving on to any sort of enhancements.
+With all of the "stage 0" refreshes completed, you'll have a stable platform to build on.
+There's no sense adding power to a car that can't reliably handle it.

-One of the best mods you can possibly do to a turbocharged car is upgrading the intercooler.
-FCP Euro offers an excellent kit from Snabb that will give you everything you need for your V70R.
-In the kit, you'll receive a 22" x 12" x 3" intercooler that supports up to 450bhp with a 2.5" inlet/outlet.
-It also has polished, lightweight aluminum piping that closely follows the stock piping setup for ease of installation.
+One of the best mods you can possibly make to a turbocharged car is upgrading the intercooler.
+FCP Euro offers an excellent kit from Snabb that will supply everything you need for your V70R.
+In the kit, you get a 22" x 12" x 3" intercooler that supports up to 450bhp with a 2.5" inlet/outlet.
+It also features polished, lightweight aluminum piping that closely follows the stock piping setup for ease of installation.
 Also included are mounting brackets, hardware, 5mm thick silicone pieces, and a full set of instructions.
-One last bonus is the V-Band flange & Integrated MAP/IAT sensor.
-Really, you can't beat this kit.
+One last bonus is the V-Band flange & integrated MAP/IAT sensor.
+You really can't beat this kit.

-Since I'm not going for crazy power on my V70R, this kit works perfectly for what I need.
+Since I'm not going for crazy power on my V70R, this kit works perfectly for me.
 It's important to upgrade the intercooler when you're going for more power because it will significantly reduce intake air temps while increasing HP output and throttle response.
-You should see anywhere from a 20-40 bhp increase from this mod alone.
+You should see anywhere from a 20-40 horsepower increase from this mod alone.

-Upgrade 2: Intake and Mass Air Flow (MAF) Sensor
+Upgrade 2: Volvo V70R Intake & Mass Air Flow (MAF) Sensor

 After you've given your V70R better cooling, you'll want to upgrade the intake and the MAF sensor.
-Once again, FCP Euro offers a great Snabb kit for this.
+Once again, FCP Euro offers Snabb kits for this as well.
 There are a few MAF upgrade options, but I've found that the Bosch 3.25" ID "S4" MAF that comes with this particular kit is a good option for the V70Rs.

-There's a few ways and places to do this.
+There are a few ways and places to do this.
 Two that come to mind are well renowned for their V70R tuning prowess: Hilton Tuning and Contrast Works.
-I personally went with Hilton Tuning as they are likely the most well known in the V70R community and have a ton of experience with it.
+I personally went with Hilton Tuning as they are likely the most well-known in the V70R community and have a ton of experience with it.
 Here's my reaction after slapping a Stage 2 tune on my V70R.

 Long story short, the difference is noticeable.
-Before the tune, I was making 270 horsepower and 298 lb-ft of torque, and will update what those numbers are after we dyno it a second time, after the tune.
-I'm predicting a 30-40 bhp increase.
+Before the tune, I was making 270 horsepower and 298 lb-ft of torque and I will update what those numbers are after we dyno it a second time—after the tune.
+I'm predicting a 30-40 horsepower increase.
 As I said above, tuning the car after the intercooler and intake+MAF upgrade is a crucial step.
 It must be done at the same time.
 Hilton recommends a Stage 2.5 tune with those upgrades.
-All in, you're looking at anywhere from 50-75 bhp increases with these modifications up to this point; plenty of power without overwhelming the engine too severely.
+All in, you're looking at anywhere from 50-75 horsepower increases with these modifications up to this point—plenty of power without overwhelming the engine too severely.